dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 The ``snapctl`` tool is bundled with *snapd* to provide specific environmental feedback and a limited set of controls from **within the context** of a snap’s execution environment in relation to snapd.
 It can be used, for example, to retrieve and set snap configuration options, check the status of a running snap, and reboot an Ubuntu Core 20 environment.

 ``snapctl`` is typically run from a script *within a snap*, rather than on the host system.
-These scripts are used by snap developers to implement `hooks </t/supported-snap-hooks/3795>`__, or from within `snapcraft.yaml </t/creating-snapcraft-yaml/11666>`__, to augment a snap’s execution environment.
+These scripts are used by snap developers to implement :ref:`hooks <supported-snap-hooks>`, or from within :ref:`snapcraft.yaml <creating-snapcraft-yaml>`, to augment a snap’s execution environment.

-For details on using *snapctl* to add user options to a snap, see `Adding snap configuration </t/adding-snap-configuration/15246>`__ and see `Creating a snap </t/creating-a-snap/6799>`__ for an overview of the snap development process.
+For details on using *snapctl* to add user options to a snap, see :ref:`Adding snap configuration <adding-snap-configuration>` and see :ref:`creating-a-snap` for an overview of the snap development process.

 From within a snap, *snapctl* can do the following: